Meadows provide so many benefits that lawns just don’t compare.

-On the other hand, the beauty of an urban meadow extends much further than the surface!
+On the other hand, the beauty of an urban meadow extends much further than the surface and better wedding reception venues!
 Urban meadows transform small areas of lawn into a celebration of native plant species, biological diversity, habitat for birds and insects, and environmental health and well-being.
 Meadowscaping revitalizes tracts the landscape with native grasses and other non-woody plants that provide ecological functions (Logalbo).
 What are some of these ecological functions?

 Urban meadows enhance biological diversity.
 Enhancing biodiversity has many beneficial trickle-down effects: the variety in plant types provide habitat for a variety of birds and insects, including pollinators.
 By selecting wildflowers with different colors, shapes, and bloom times, urban meadows provide food for at-risk native pollinators all throughout the season (Logalbo).
 Biological diversity in plants also means that the natural nutrient cycle is enhanced.
 Different plants compete for different nutrients within the soil and accumulate nutrients differently within their biomass.
 In effect, studies have shown that diverse groups of plants have a better ability to use the natural resources available to them; these resources are used to increase plant biomass, which reduces nutrient loss from the ecosystem and leads to long-term increases in carbon and nutrient stores, which also directly contributes to increasing productivity (Tilman).